-The Meiravi Quartet members have impressive individual resumes and performing backgrounds which they each bring enthusiastically to the ensemble, contributing to the Quartet’s rich musicality and vibrant sound.
-The Quartet is unusual, not only because of its composer-in- residence, Peter Nocella, but also because the group is experienced in playing both the classical chamber music repertoire as well as music from a variety of genres—and always with a healthy sampling of music from the 20th and 21st centuries.
-Concerts might offer music from the world of jazz, as well as global music—a tango from Argentina, a folk song from Alaska's Inuits, or a Chinese lullaby.
-Every performance will include some musical surprises—and at least one work by an American composer, either from our musical past, the modern repertoire, or a newly commissioned work.
+The Meiravi Quartet’s impressive individual resumes contribute to the Quartet’s rich musicality and vibrant sound.
+The Quartet is unusual, not only because of its composer-in- residence, Peter Nocella, but also because the group is experienced in playing both the classical and contemporary repertoire.
+Often music from a variety of genres may be offered including jazz, popular, folk, and world music: a tango from Argentina, a Gershwin song, a folk song from the Inuits, or a Chinese lullaby.
+Every performance will include some musical surprises—and at least one work by an American composer.

 Peter Nocella: String Quartet No.1 in Blue, Movement II

-Igor Szwec is a highly regarded concertmaster and violin soloist featured in numerous concert appearances and recordings.
-As a boy of twelve he won the Philadelphia Youth Orchestra Competition and soloed with the Philadelphia Orchestra.
-Later he was awarded a full scholarship to the Philadelphia Musical Academy.
+Igor Szwec is a highly regarded concertmaster and soloist featured in numerous concerts and recordings.
+At age twelve he won the Philadelphia Orchestra Youth Competition and appeared as soloist with the orchestra.
+He was later awarded a full scholarship to the Philadelphia Musical Academy.
 He studied violin with Jaro Megasuik and Karen Tuttle.
-Igor, for many years was a member of the highly regarded Concerto Soloists.
-He performs regularly with such ensembles as the Philadelphia Chamber Orchestra, Academy of Vocal Arts, Orchestra 2001, Opera Company of Philadelphia, Pennsylvania Ballet Company, and Philly Pops.
-While living in Ottawa, Canada, he was a member of the prestigious National Arts Centre Orchestra and of the Constable String Quartet.
-Upon returning to Philadelphia, He often appeared as a soloist with the Philadelphia Concerto Soloists, and is a preferred recording studio concertmaster for such artists as Janet Jackson, Jennifer Lopez, Justin Timberlake, and Will Smith.
-Igor has also performed with such notable musicians as cellist, Bernard Greenhouse, pianist, Menahem Pressler, hornist, John Barrows, violist, Raphael Hillyer of the Juillard String Quartet, and violist Denys Koromzai of the Hungarian String Quartet.
-Additionally, he has shared the stage with Iona Brown, well-known violin soloist and concertmaster with St. Martins in the Field, and has performed under the baton of Lorin Maazel, Ricardo Muti, Charles Dutoit, Yehudi Menuhin, JoAnn Falletta, and Max Rudolf.
+For many years Igor was concertmaster of the highly regarded Philadelphia Concerto Soloists.
+He performs regularly with such ensembles as the Philadelphia Chamber Orchestra, Academy of Vocal Arts, Orchestra 2001, Opera Philadelphia, and Pennsylvania Ballet.
+Also, for sixteen years, Igor was concertmaster for the Philly Pops.
+While living in Ottawa, Canada, he was a member of the prestigious National Arts Centre Orchestra and the Constable String Quartet.
+Upon returning to Philadelphia, He has often appeared as soloist with the Concerto Soloists, and is a preferred recording studio concertmaster for such artists as Janet Jackson, Jennifer Lopez, Justin Timberlake, and Will Smith.
+Igor has also performed with such notable musicians as cellist Bernard Greenhouse, pianist Menahem Pressler, hornist, John Barrows, violist Raphael Hillyer of the Juillard String Quartet), and violist Denys Koromzai of the Hungarian String Quartet.
+Additionally, he has shared the stage with Iona Brown, well-known soloist and concertmaster with St. Martins in the Field, and has performed under the baton of Lorin Maazel, Ricardo Muti, Charles Dutoit, Yehudi Menuhin, JoAnn Falletta, and Max Rudolf.

-Peter Nocella is a multi-talented and gifted violist and composer with broad based musical knowledge and experience.
-For more information about Peter’s extensive musical background, consult his bio.
+Peter Nocella is a multi-talented and gifted composer/violist and with broad based musical knowledge and experience.
+For more information about Peter’s extensive musical background, consult his bio page.

-Vivian Barton Dozor, noted for her warm, beautiful cello sound and a remarkably refined musical sensibility, has performed with such distinguished artists as Yehudi Menuhin, Alexander Schneider, and Felix Galimir.
-A graduate of Curtis Institute of Music and winner of the top cello prize at the Hudson Valley Competition, her diverse musical activities have included concerts with the Philadelphia Orchestra, Brandenburg Ensemble, Marlboro Music Festival, Orpheus Chamber Orchestra, Opera Company of Philadelphia, Pennsylvania Ballet, Santa Fe Opera, West Jersey Chamber Music Society, Orchestra 2001, Vox Ama Deus, Philomel Baroque Ensemble, Brandywine Baroque,Tempesta di Mare, Pro Musica Rara,Tafelmusik, Apollo’s Fire, and the American Society of Ancient Instruments, of which she is music director.
-Vivian also attended the International Musicians’ Seminar in Prussia Cove, Cornwall England, and has performed in concert halls throughout the United States, Europe, Asia, and South America, among which include Carnegie Hall, Avery Fisher Hall, Symphony Hall in Boston, and Orchestra Hall in Chicago A faculty member of Princeton University and Community College of Philadelphia, Vivian has recorded on, among others, the RCA, Dorian, and Polygram labels.
+Vivian Barton Dozor, noted for her warm, expressive cello sound and remarkably refined musical sensibility, has performed with such distinguished artists as Yehudi Menuhin, Alexander Schneider, and Felix Galimir.
+A graduate of Curtis Institute and winner of the top cello prize at the Hudson Valley Competition, her diverse musical activities have included concerts with the Philadelphia Orchestra, Brandenburg Ensemble, Marlboro Music Festival, Orpheus Chamber Orchestra, Opera Company of Philadelphia, Pennsylvania Ballet, Santa Fe Opera, West Jersey Chamber Music Society, Orchestra 2001, Vox Ama Deus, Philomel Baroque Ensemble, Brandywine Baroque,Tempesta di Mare, Pro Musica Rara,Tafelmusik, Apollo’s Fire, and the American Society of Ancient Instruments, of which she was music director.
+Barton Dozor also attended the International Musicians’ Seminar in Prussia Cove, Cornwall England, and has performed in concert halls throughout the United States, Europe, Asia, and South America, including Carnegie Hall, Avery Fisher Hall, Symphony Hall in Boston, and Orchestra Hall in Chicago.
+Her academic teaching credentials include both Princeton University and Community College of Philadelphia.
+She has recorded on, among others, the RCA, Dorian, and Polygram labels.